 - Enterovaginal fistula: Involves the small intestine and vagina.

-- Rectovaginal fistula: This type occurs between the rectum and vagina and can be caused by childbirth, pelvic surgery, pelvic cancer, radiation treatment involving the pelvic area, and diseases affecting the bowel including Crohn’s disease and ulcerative colitis.
+- Rectovaginal fistula: This type occurs between the rectum and vagina and can be caused by childbirth.
+They can also be caused by pelvic surgery, pelvic cancer, or radiation treatment involving the pelvic area.

 - Utereovaginal fistula: Occurs between the uterus and urethra (the tube that transports urine out of the body).